 If this problem persists with a particular host, it is time to consider moving to another host.
 For reliable WordPress hosting, we recommend WP Engine.
 Our Rocket Plan comes with both WP Engine hosting and Fixrunner support each month to keep your site optimized and error free.

-The steps covered above can help you resolve error establishing database connection in WordPress.
+The steps covered above can help you resolve error Establishing Database Connection in WordPress.
 Hopefully, you have been able to fix your issue at this point.
 You may also wish to know how to clean your database.

 If you still need help resolving this, we can have one of our developers fix it for you.
 Simply request our service.